Ricochet (wrestler): Dragon Gate (2010–2015, 2017)

-On January 19, 2012, Akira Tozawa took over the leadership of Blood Warrios, kicking Cima out of the group.
-After Ricochet continued to team with CIMA in Dragon Gate USA, it was announced on February 9, that he was also kicked out of Blood Warriors.
+On January 19, 2012, Akira Tozawa took over the leadership of Blood Warriors, kicking Cima out of the group.
+After Ricochet continued to team with Cima in Dragon Gate USA, it was announced on February 9, that he was also kicked out of Blood Warriors.
 On March 4, Ricochet and Cima decided to mutually split up, with Ricochet joining Masato Yoshino's and Naruki Doi's new World-1 International stable and Cima reviving the Veteran-gun.
 On May 6, Ricochet lost the Open the Brave Gate Championship to Dragon Kid in his fourth defense.
 On May 25, 2013, Ricochet defeated Shingo Takagi in the final to win the 2013 King of Gate tournament.
 As a result, Ricochet earned a shot at the Open the Dream Gate Championship, but was defeated in the title match on June 16 by Cima.
 On July 21, Ricochet and Naruki Doi defeated Akira Tozawa and BxB Hulk for the Open the Twin Gate Championship.
 They lost the title to Dragon Kid and K-Ness on August 30.
 On September 12, Doi turned on Masato Yoshino, signaling the end of World-1 International.
 Ricochet quickly found a new alliance, forming Monster Express with Yoshino, Akira Tozawa, Shachihoko Boy, Shingo Takagi and Uhaa Nation.

 On March 2, 2014, Ricochet defeated Monster Express stablemate Masato Yoshino for the Open the Dream Gate Championship, becoming the first gaijin to hold the title.
 Ricochet made his first successful title defense just four days later against another stablemate, Uhaa Nation.
 After a two-month reign, Ricochet lost the Open the Dream Gate Championship to Yamato in his second defense on May 5.
 Ricochet returned to Dragon Gate during the summer of 2015.
 On July 20, he and Matt Sydal unsuccessfully challenged Naruki Doi and Yamato for the Open the Twin Gate Championship.
 Ricochet returned to Dragon Gate two years later on November 3, 2017, defeating Eita.
 He wrestled his Dragon Gate farewell match five days later.